Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 01: User/Login System
 ---
-1. The user needs to se a screen where they choose between login and sign up
+1. The user needs to see a screen where they choose between login and sign up
 1. The user needs to be able to create an account using an email and password.
 1. Check if the users email contains @ and is atleast 2 characters long
 2. The user's email needs to be check if its a valid email with a one time activation code sent to them.